mountainMath/mountain_doodles/posts/2025-02-23-cansim-revamp/index.html.md

 :::

-At this point it is probably prudent to note that this outlier search surfaced data quirks surfacing regions with a high number of purpose-built rental apartments that were legally structured as condominium as we have documented in detail previously. [@investing-in-definitions-and-framing.2023] The varying shares of "investor"-owned condos is mostly a function of differences how purpose-built rental apartments are structured in different regions, not that investors identified Woodstock as a particularly good place to invest.
-StatCan is [now explicitly acknowledging this issue](https://bsky.app/profile/jensvb.bsky.social/post/3l5mmhst2b62w) in their [Daily article](https://www150.statcan.gc.ca/n1/daily-quotidien/241003/dq241003a-eng.htm) on new releases of this table, but this has had little impact on media reporting or lead to corrections in [highly misleading news reporting on this](https://www.cbc.ca/news/canada/london/london-ontario-investment-property-1.6739784), even for [artices that specifically highlighed the four regions from our outlier search](https://www.theglobeandmail.com/business/article-investors-own-big-chunk-of-ontarios-condo-market/).
+At this point it is probably prudent to note that this outlier search surfaced data quirks, spotlighting regions with a high number of purpose-built rental apartments that were legally structured as condominium as we have documented in detail previously. [@investing-in-definitions-and-framing.2023] The varying shares of "investor"-owned condos is mostly a function of differences how purpose-built rental apartments are structured in different regions, not that investors identified Woodstock as a particularly good place to invest.
+StatCan is [now explicitly acknowledging this issue](https://bsky.app/profile/jensvb.bsky.social/post/3l5mmhst2b62w) in their [Daily article](https://www150.statcan.gc.ca/n1/daily-quotidien/241003/dq241003a-eng.htm) on new releases of this table, but this has had little impact on media reporting in [highly misleading news reporting on this](https://www.cbc.ca/news/canada/london/london-ontario-investment-property-1.6739784), even for [artices that specifically highlighed the four regions from our outlier search](https://www.theglobeandmail.com/business/article-investors-own-big-chunk-of-ontarios-condo-market/), none of these have seen corrections.

 The takeaway is that when hunting for outliers there is a good chance that one simply discovers data quirks instead of a surprising real phenomenon on the ground.